froggitti/signman/README.md

 # signman
-signman is a simple toolset i put together that can unpack, mount, and sign OTAs using specific manifest keys
+signman is a simple toolset i put together that can unpack, mount, and sign Anki Vector OTA files using custom/proprietary manifest signing keys